Right to Buy Solicitors

 Your former landlord may limit who you can sell your home to if your home is in:

 For example, you may have to sell your home to someone who’s lived or worked in the area for more than 3 years.
-This may mean you have difficulty getting a mortgage to buy your home.
+This may mean you'll have difficulty getting a mortgage to buy your home in the first place.

 Your landlord will tell you if this could apply to your home when you apply for Right to Buy.